rwilcox/my-learnings-docs/learning_azure.md

 # Network Related

+routes can also be based on service tag

+if multiple routes are avail in the routing table azure selects the most specific route ("longest" in CIDR format)

+Network Virtual Applicance: consists of various layers (firewalls, wan optimizers, routers, LBs, IDS/IPS, Proxies)

+## Azure Bastion Service

+Jump server for RDP / SSH

+## Debugging

+IP Flow Verify feature in Network Watcher can diagnose issues from/to the internet, or how security rules affect traffic

 ## IP addresses

 Dynamic: associated with an Azure resource and can change if the resource changes (ie stopped). <-- for Basic IP Addresses IPv6 must be dynamic